unchartedsoftware/aperture-tiles/docs/src/docs/userguide/readme.md

 - A word cloud that shows the top 10 topics mentioned in Tweets covered by the tile.
 The larger the word, the more times it was used.
 	<br/><img src="../../img/carousel-cloud.png" class="screenshot" alt="Tile Carousel Word Cloud" />
-- A list of the top 10 topics and a pair of histograms that show their usage over the last month and the last week.
+- A list of the top topics and a histogram showing their usage over the last 24 hours.
 	<br/><img src="../../img/carousel-list.png" class="screenshot" alt="Tile Carousel Topic List" />
 - A blank page that lets you turn off the carousel display for a single tile.

-Each carousel page also include a Translate button that translates topics to English.
+Each carousel page also includes a Translate button that translates topics to English.

 <img src="../../img/carousel-translate.png" class="screenshot" alt="Translate Tile Carousel" />